Configure Shell modules

 attribute.
 The resulting value is used as the module client resource path if it is a valid absolute path.

-You can use this feature to implement versioning to avoid client-side caching issues without having to change all references to the resource files individually.
+You can implement versioning to avoid client-side caching issues without individually changing all resource file references.

 Example module directory structure